On the Trade-off between Redundancy and Local Coherence in Summarization: Unsupervised Control Scenario

-At the beginning of cycle 3, the newly extracted nodes (14 - 17) cannot be attached to the current tree because the linking node, \texttt{\#8}, was prunned in the previous cycle.
-Therefore, information in proposition $8$ is \textit{recalled} and re-attached to the tree, showed as a squared node in tree (3a) and (3b).
-Then, the selection strategy is applied and the resulting tree is rebalanced, obtaining (3b).
+In cycle 3, the newly extracted nodes (\num{14} - \num{17}) cannot be attached to the current tree because the linking node, \texttt{\$8}, was pruned in the previous cycle.
+Therefore, proposition \num{8} is \textit{recalled} and re-attached to the tree, shown as a squared node in tree (3a) and (3b).
+Then, the selection strategy is applied and node 11 is selected as new root, obtaining (3b).

 After analyzing how trees are shaped in each cycle, it is important to point out their importance for the task of extractive summarization.
 Next, we elaborate on how memory trees can be leveraged for this end.